About Kim Colwell

 Through a unique approach that she dubs “Transformational Interior Design,” Kim discovers each client’s personal vision, sensibility and lifestyle goals and creates a signature design concept that captures their individual essence while evoking a warm, inviting atmosphere.
 Her mission is to design spaces that are as meaningful as they are beautiful, and help her clients feel empowered and inspired in the places where they live and work.

 Kim works on a full range of projects from high-level/high-concept residential, office or retail remodels to smaller projects through her celebrated Interior Stylist service, in which she consults in-person or virtually to help you revitalize and re-style your existing home, office or store.
-Having designed homes and retail spaces for a diverse range of names, from jewelry designers Erica Courtney and Alan Friedman to countless top business executives in the fields of retail, fashion, health, beauty, wellness and entertainment, Kim has been heralded as an “urban healer” by C magazine and her projects have been featured in Lucky and Angeleno magazines amongst others.
+Having designed homes and retail spaces for a diverse range of names, from jewelry designers Erica Courtney and Alan Friedman to Grammy and Academy Award nominated producers and musicians to leaders in the fields of fashion, health, beauty, wellness and entertainment.
+Kim has been heralded as an “urban healer” by C magazine and her projects have been featured in Lucky, WWD, Pasadena and Angeleno magazines amongst others.
+As an expert she has appeared in the pages of Shape magazine and several books including How To Be Well from health Guru Dr Frank Lipman.
 The Beverly Hills jewelry boutique she designed is considered “One of the coolest stores in the US” by InStore.